 Ketel Marte was among the best and brightest breakouts in baseball (say that five times fast) this past season.
 A player that has had his resolute believers in past years, even they did not expect Marte to put up a season like his 2019 campaign.
 The 26-year-old made a drastic change to his plate approach, nearly doubling his barrel rate from 5% to 9.3%, raising his launch angle, and increasing his hard-hit rate to a career-high 40%.
 Essentially everything that we would want to see a young player do, Marte did in 2019.

 The question remains, can he sustain these changes and the top-tier performance in 2020?
 Well, Statcast’s expected stats from his 2019 seem to believe the majority of his breakout.
 Marte posted a .299 xAVG (94th percentile), .521 xSLG (86th percentile), and a .370 xwOBA (88th percentile).
 Those seem like a fair projection markers for Marte in 2020.
-I would expect a slashline near .295/.360/.525 with about 25-30 home runs, 10-15 steals, and 185+ combined R and RBI.
+I would expect a slashline near .295/.360/.525 with about 8-11 home runs, 3-5 steals, and 65+ combined R and RBI in a shortened season.
 You shouldn’t draft Marte expecting to get a repeat of his 2019, but you don’t have to with his ADP resting near 44th overall.

 The top second baseman in NFBC’s past month of ADP, Gleyber Torres is coming off a career year and is projected to bat third in what may be the best offense in baseball.
 What’s not to like?